 GPB investors are more than likely aware of the various regulatory investigations involving GPB (i.e., State of Massachusetts, Securities and Exchange Commission, and FBI), but they are also trying to make sense of GPB’s recent correspondence issued in April 2019: worried investors may know:

 - GPB’s April 2019 correspondence should no doubt trigger concern.
-Investors hope the GPB situation isn’t the next story on American Greed and are wondering what to do now.
+Investors hope the GPB situation is not the next story on American Greed and are wondering what to do now.
 Investors continue to monitor the problem and want to have their queries answered.

-Sagepoint Woodbury Financial Services Inc., Newbridge Securities, Ladenburg Thalmann, and Hightower Securities are among the approximate 70 broker-dealer companies that sold GPB capital to retail investor clients.
-The GPB funds are private placement investments, which can be very complex, insecure, and not always suitable for retail investors.
-Most investors don’t want to sue, but the losses may only be recovered by a GPB Capital lawsuit.
+Sagepoint Woodbury Financial Services Inc., Hightower Securities, Ladenburg Thalmann and Newbridge Securities are among the approximate 70 broker-dealer companies that sold GPB capital to retail investor clients.
+The GPB funds cannot always be apt for retail investors as they are insecure and complex.
+Most investors are not willing to sue but their losses can only be recovered by a GPB Capital lawsuit.

-Individual Brokers licensed with the Financial Industry Regulatory Authority (“FINRA”) need to adhere to various rules, laws, and regulations when recommending the purchase, hold or sale of safety.
-In addition, the brokers’ employing firms are required by law to supervise the brokers’ activities.
-Unfortunately, some brokers, maybe inspired by high-commissions private placements such as the GPB funds, might have run afoul of industry principles, laws and regulations in a plethora of ways.
-They, together with their investment firms, may be responsible to you for your investment reductions in GPB funds for failing to represent the investments correctly.
+Individual Brokers accredited with the Financial Industry Regulatory Authority, popularly known as FINRA, need to stick to numerous laws, rules and policies when suggesting the acquisition or sale of safety.
+It is necessary for brokers employing firms to supervise the brokers’ activities.
+However, some brokers are tempted by high-commissions private funds such as the GPB funds, and choose to ignore the rules and regulations set as industry standards.
+They, together with their investment companies, may be responsible to you for your losses in GPB funds as they fail to represent the investments correctly.

-If you’re an investor that has some questions associated with the handling of your investments in the GPB funds or some other private placement, please telephone (888) 628–5590 the investment fraud lawyers at Haselkorn & Thibaut, P.A. at no-cost consultation for a no-cost consultation and portfolio review.
+If you are an investor that has some questions associated with the management of your investments in the GPB funds or some other private placement, please call on (888) 628–5590 and get in touch with the investment fraud lawyers at Haselkorn & Thibaut, P.A. for a free portfolio review and consultation.

 Tom Barron has Bachelors Degree from Michigan State, MBA from University of Miami and worked as equities trader for Bank of America.
 When he is covering investment news, he is spending time with his family.
 Hobbies include golf and travel.